Master of Healthcare Admin Programs in South Carolina

 Courses in management and the healthcare delivery system provide a foundation for other courses such as:

 - Financial Management for Health Care Organizations

 - Health Information Systems

 The residential program usually includes an internship; this is not required in the executive program.
 Graduates face the option of applying for an administrative fellowship or residency offered in hospitals and medical facilities across the nation.
 The experience gained will enhance the post-graduate’s competence and confidence and further qualify him or her for a variety of positions.

 Salaries and Job Outlook for Healthcare Administrators in South Carolina

-BLS predicts that the number of jobs for medical and health services managers will rise by 23 percent between 2012 and 2022.
-This is a faster and average growth, and healthcare administration students in South Carolina can expect excellent opportunities awaiting their graduation.
+The number of jobs for medical and health services managers is forecast to increase by 17 percent between 2018 and 2028.
+Healthcare administration students in South Carolina can expect excellent opportunities awaiting their graduation.
 The health administration programs report 100 percent placement within a few months after graduation.
 Positions can be found in hospitals and allied services, primary care practices, long-term care facilities, public health agencies, insurance companies and healthcare consulting agencies.